theolivenbaum/resin/src/StreamIndex/README.md

 ## BlockWriter

-Takes any class or struct, serializes it into a variable length byte array, writes it to a stream and returns the position in the stream of the first byte of the array as well as its size.
+Takes any class or struct, serializes it into a variable length byte array, writes it to a stream and returns the position in the stream of the first byte of the array as well as its size, i.e. a BlockInfo.

 Serialization is a abstract method for you to implement.